Sautéed Vegetables make the perfect quick side dish. They are so flavorful and come together in no time.

 - 1 tablespoon minced garlic

-Add the diced onion and stir.
+- Add the diced onion and stir.
 Sauté for one minute until translucent.
 Add the minced garlic and stir.
-Let it cook in the oil for 30 minutes so its flavor can bloom.
+Let the garlic cook in the oil for 30 seconds so its flavor can bloom.

-Sautee the Veggies.
-Add the Brussel sprouts to the pan and stir, cooking for one minute.
+- Sautee the Veggies.
+Add the Brussels sprouts to the pan and stir, cooking for one minute.
 Add in the carrots and stir.
 Let it cook for 30 seconds.
 Then add in the bell peppers and stir.
 Let it cook for 30 seconds.
 Add in the zucchini and yellow squash and stir.
+If you are using other kinds of vegetables, start by adding the hardest vegetables.
+Let all the vegetables cook to your desired doneness.

 Good day ma,it's been a while you posted and I can't help but be worried..